 Recently I noticed a low calorie pack of slimming world venison sausages being sold in my local supermarket.
 So I thought I’d give them a trial with a casserole recipe I had in my head.

 And I wasn’t disappointed.
-I’m pretty sure that you won’t be either!
+I’m pretty sure that you will love this healthy venison sausage recipe too!

 Thank you slimming world for your amazing venison sausages that enabled me to make this slimming world sausage casserole!